 It is God’s unlimited goodness in my life — and yours! — that defers the judgment due to our sins for a time, in His gracious desire to lead us to repentance, to faith in His Son Jesus, and to being born again into the family of God.

 Why do you serve God today?
 In fact, how can you serve God?
 It is entirely because He has “called us by His own glory and goodness.”
-It is entirely by His grace (Ephesians 2:8) and goodness and not due to any supposed goodness or merit in us (Titus 3:5).
+It is entirely by God's grace (Ephesians 2:8) and goodness and not due to any supposed goodness or merit in us (Titus 3:5).

 How is it possible for us to live a godly life (vs. 3)?
 Because (1) God has called us, (2) He has given us salvation through repentance and faith in His Son Jesus, and (3) He has “given us everything we need for a godly life.”
 Did we deserve this?
 No, rather, God did this by “his own…goodness.”